 Registrar: The transcript and course registration people.
 If graduate students have any questions associated with what is on their transcripts (i.e. the student's academic record), they should contact the Registrar, located in McNally Main 101.
-The Graduate Studies Officer, Heather Taylor (Atrium, Room 210), may also be of assistance to students with questions for the Registrar.
+The Graduate Studies Officers, Heather Gray or Leah Ray, may also be of assistance to students with questions for the Registrar.